 - Front/Intake Panel Type – Mesh

 Do you want a balance between looks and airflow?
 Then Cooler Master’s TD500, the mesh white to be particular, might be the product for you.
-While it seems like the company is inn love with the number 500, this white case looks really great from afar.
+While it seems like the company is in love with the number 500, this white case looks really great from afar.

 The metal mesh front lets in sufficient airflow, which is of course our main concern.
 There are three pre-installed 120 mm RGB fans there.
 This is addressable RGB, and a controller is included as well, which is nice.
-The internals are roomy enough for large GPUs and coolers.
-The unique thing about this case includes the side TG panel which has an angled look we find alluring.

 But, Cooler Master put a plastic piece at the front which is a letdown when you examine the case up close.
 The flexibility in terms of drives and components is also subpar.
 And, it does let out a bit of noise, compared to similarly price offerings from be quiet!

 All in all, the Cooler Master TD500 Mesh White could cause you to fall in love with it on first sight.
-If it does, there are no pressing reasons not to get it, at a reasonable price of $100.
+If it does, there are no pressing reasons not to get it, at a reasonable price of $120.
 It may not be the best at performance or utility, but it looks darn good.

-Best Cube Case for Airflow – Corsair Carbide Air 540
+Corsair Carbide Air 540 – Best Cube Case for Airflow

 Specs: